PM Modi to chair meet with CM’s of states with high COVID-19 load

 These States/UT are Maharashtra, Andhra Pradesh, Karnataka, Uttar Pradesh, Tamil Nadu, Delhi and Punjab.

 More than 63 per cent of the Active Cases of the country are concentrated in these seven States/ UT.
 They also account for 65.5 per cent of the total confirmed cases and 77 per cent of the total deaths.
 Along with the other five States, Punjab and Delhi have reported an increase in the number of cases being reported recently.
-Maharashtra, Punjab and Delhi are reporting high mortality with more than 2.0% Case Fatality Rate (CFR).
+Maharashtra, Punjab and Delhi are reporting high mortality with more than 2.0 per cent Case Fatality Rate (CFR).
 Other than Punjab and Uttar Pradesh, their positivity rate is observed to be above the national average of 8.52 per cent.

 The Centre has been leading the fight against COVID in the country in effective collaboration and close coordination with the State/UT governments.
 The Union Government is supporting them to ramp up the healthcare and medical infrastructure.

 The clinical management capacities of the doctors manning the ICUs have been substantially upgraded through the e-ICU tele-consultation exercise undertaken by Ministry of Health & Family Welfare in collaboration with AIIMS, New Delhi.
-High level review with the States/UTs has ensured adequate availability of medical oxygen in the hospitals and COVID healthcare facilities.
+High-level review with the States/UTs has ensured adequate availability of medical oxygen in the hospitals and COVID healthcare facilities.

 The Centre is also regularly deputing multi-disciplinary teams to States/UTs to support and handhold them in matters of containment, surveillance, testing and efficient clinical management of the positive cases.
 The Central teams also guide the local authorities in effectively managing the challenges related to timely diagnosis and needed follow up.